Mingkai14/DDGWizard/docs/Installation_Guide.rst

     <div style="text-align: justify;">
     This subsection is for users who need to use the ΔΔG prediction model.
     <p></p>
-    To use DDGWizard's ΔΔG prediction model, users are required to complete steps 1 to 8 (these are no longer optional) and execute step 12 of Feature Calculation Pipeline's installation part.
-Steps 9 to 11 are not required.
+    To use DDGWizard's ΔΔG prediction model, users are required to complete steps 1-8 (these are no longer optional) and execute step 12 of Feature Calculation Pipeline's installation part.
+Steps 9-11 are not required.
     <p></p>
     </div>